-151. When the final Ruling is issued, it is proposed to apply both before and after its date of issue.
+170. This Ruling applies to arrangements both before and after its date of issue.
 However, the Ruling will not apply to taxpayers to the extent that it conflicts with the terms of settlement of a dispute agreed to before the date of issue of the Ruling (see paragraphs 75 to 76 of Taxation Ruling TR 2006/10 Public Rulings).

-Commissioner of Taxation 6 October 2022
+Commissioner of Taxation